Nourwp/Dern-Support/README.md

 # Dern-Support
 Dern Support System Welcome to the Dern Support System documentation.
-This system provides a comprehensive solution for managing support Derns, departments, categories, users, and comments.
+This system provides a comprehensive solution for managing support Derns, departments, categories, users,Inventory, and comments.